 - create a culture of helping others, which results in team members feeling more comfortable even if they aren’t familiar with the osquery, security, startup, or IT space.

-We prefer to generate our REST API reference docs the good old-fashioned way.
-By hand.
-Here are a few of the drawbacks that we have experienced when generating docs via tools like Swagger or OpenAPI and some plus ones for doing it by hand with Markdown.
+Here are a few of the drawbacks that we have experienced when generating docs via tools like Swagger or OpenAPI, and some of the advantages of doing it by hand with Markdown.

 - Markdown gives us more control over how the docs are compiled, what annotations we can include, and how we present the information to the end-user.

 - Markdown is more accessible.
 Anyone can edit Fleet's docs directly from our website without needing coding experience.